ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Yet a little while all will have happened.
+The
+throbbing heart will be stilled, and all will be c
+at rest.
+Our funeral will wind its way; and I
+prayers will be said, and then we shall be left
+alone in silence and darkness for the worms.— c
-or a short time we shall be I
+And, it may be, for a short time we shall be I
 spoken of, but the things of life will creep in,
 and our names will soon be forgotten.
 Days c
 will continue to moye on, and laughter and f